cw417/Practice-Web-Scraper/README.md

 ### TO TEST

-If you do not wish for any emails to be sent while testing, I will provide a "no email" version with the smtplib section commented out to be run so that the user can run it while only getting the console output and csv data file.
+If you do not wish for any emails to be sent while testing, I will provide a "Submit without email" button in the GUI so that it is not necessary to enter any email info to complete the search.

 #### schiit_audio_scraper.py:
 I will provide the website URL and some example items below for testing that will also be provided as commented out options in the code.
 These can be entered in the website and item GUI fields so that you can run the search easily without having to look at the website: